g0v1ndN/g0v1ndN.github.io/README.md

 ## Usage Instructions:

+### Prerequisites:
+- Basic HTML, CSS, and JavaScript Knowledge: Familiarity with HTML, CSS, and JavaScript concepts is essential for understanding the structure, styling, and interactivity of the project.
+- Text Editor or Integrated Development Environment (IDE): You'll need a code editor to make changes to the project files.
+Popular choices include Visual Studio Code, Sublime Text, or Atom.
+- Web Browser: You'll need a modern web browser (such as Google Chrome, Mozilla Firefox, or Microsoft Edge) to view and test your changes.

 ### Downloading or Cloning the Repository:
 1. Click on the "Code" button on the top right corner of this repository page.
 2. Click on "Download ZIP" to download a compressed zip file of the repository.